Who will own my data once I submit it?

 In certain cases, such as safeguarding inquiries and criminal investigations we are legally obliged to provide information to the police.
 However, we have procedures in place that allows this to be carried out in a secure and confidential manner.
 The information you provide helps us to support you and your family and meet our legal responsibilities, for example as part of an assessment of educational, social care or family support needs.

-The information will be regarded as personal and sensitive but we will ensure we only ask you for information that is necessary for us to provide you with a service or meet our legal obligations.
+The information will be regarded as personal and sensitive (special category), but we will ensure we only ask you for information that is necessary for us to provide you with a service or meet our legal obligations.

 We will ask for your information:

 - Where we need your personal information to confirm your identity